cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 </figure>

 Now consider a version of Flappy Bird that consists of infinitely many _episodes_, each with multiple pipes.
+<span style="color:blue"> When the bird reaches the end of an episode, a unit of score is generated, and the game restarts from a new episodes; when the bird hits a pipe, the game also restarts from an episode but with no score.</span>
-There two types of episodes: hard (with narrow spaces) or easy (with wide spaces).
+There two types of episodes, HARD (with narrow spaces) or EASY (with wide spaces). <span style="color:blue"> When an episode starts, its type is randomly sampled according to the following rule:</span>
-When the bird reaches the end of an episode, the game transitions to a random type of episodes with equal probabilities, and generates \\(1\\) unit of score.
+- <span style="color:blue">If the bird reaches the end of the previous episode, the new episode's type is EASY or HARD with equal probabilities.</span>
-When the bird hits a pipe, the game restarts from a hard episode.
+- <span style="color:blue">If the bird hits a pipe in the previous episode, the new episode's type is always HARD.</span>

 As illustrated in <a href='#fig:flappy-octopus'>Figure 3</a>, Sakiko's goal is to play \\(N\\) sessions of Flappy Bird simultaneously and maximize the the long-run average score per unit of time by choosing the right subset of sessions to focus on.
 We call this problem the Flappy-Bird-Octopus problem.